Mahmoud-Magdy-deeplearning/Auth-system/README.md

 - **JWT (JSON Web Tokens):** Utilize JWT for secure and stateless authentication.
 - **Authorization:** Create protected routes that can only be accessed by authenticated users.
 - **MongoDB Integration:** Store user data securely in a MongoDB database.
+- **Protected API:**
+  - Implement a protected API that requires authentication using JWT tokens.
+  - Only authenticated users with valid JWT tokens can access this API.
+  - Ensure proper authorization checks for each endpoint to secure your application.

 ## Technologies Used
 - <span style="color:blue">**Backend:**</span>